ScuzzyFox/scuzzy-site/static/FAQ.md

 # FAQ

 Under construction.
-Have a question? check the Contact Us page!
+Have a question? check the [contact](/contact) page!